blockademy/logging-lib/README.md

 - `LOG_LEVEL`: Sets the root logging level (`debug`, `info`, `warn`, `error`)
 - `LOG_TRANSPORT`: `pretty` is only supported for now.
 Uses the stdOut and colorizes output with a simple formatter.
 Enabled when running with `NODE_ENV === development`
 - `LOG_CALLER`: Enables caller information in logs.
 Also enabled when running with `NODE_ENV === development`.
+- `LOG_DESTINATION`: Changes the destination for the logs.
+Defaults to `stdout`.
+The value should be a path to a file.
+The file will be created if it doesn't exist.

 **WARNING:**: There are no settings available to alter how we log in production.
 Prod-mode is our default logging strategy.
 Don't add these settings to production or pre-production environments as they will incurr in additional costs.